Use of assisted reproductive technology by LGBTQ people

 Diagram of the proposed method of lesbian egg fusion.
 However, this would also require correction of genomic imprinting.

-Lesbian, gay, bisexual, transgender, and queer/questioning people (LGBTQ community) people wishing to have children may use assisted reproductive technology.
+LGBTQ people who wish to have children may use assisted reproductive technology.
 In recent decades, developmental biologists have been researching and developing techniques to facilitate same-sex reproduction.

-The obvious approaches, subject to a growing amount of activity, are female sperm and male eggs.
-In 2004, by altering the function of a few genes involved with imprinting, other Japanese scientists combined two mouse eggs to produce daughter mice and in 2018 Chinese scientists created 29 female mice from two female mice mothers but were unable to produce viable offspring from two father mice.
+The first attempt towards same-sex reproduction involved the investigation of haploid embryonic stem cells, which would allow for the development of female sperm and male eggs.
+In 2004, by altering the function of a few genes involved with imprinting, Japanese scientists at the Tokyo University of Agriculture combined two mouse eggs to produce daughter mice.
+In 2018, Chinese scientists created 29 female mice from two female mouse mothers but were unable to produce viable offspring from two father mice.
 One of the possibilities is transforming skin stem cells into sperm and eggs.
+In 2023, Japanese scientists created viable mouse pups using eggs artificially derived from male cells, which were fertilized with sperm from another male.

-Lack of access to assisted reproductive technologies is a form of healthcare inequality experienced by LGBT people.
+Lack of access to assisted reproductive technologies is a form of healthcare inequality experienced by LGBTQ people.

 Freezing eggs

-LGBT women and trans men may choose to donate their eggs in order to reproduce by in-vitro fertilization.
-Trans men in particular may freeze their eggs before transitioning and choose to have a female surrogate carry their child while when the time comes, using their eggs and someone else's sperm.
+LGBT women, trans men, and other people assigned female at birth who possess ovaries, may choose to donate their eggs in order to reproduce by in-vitro fertilization.
+Trans men in particular may freeze their eggs before transitioning and choose to have a female surrogate carry their child when the time comes, using their eggs and someone else's sperm.
 This allows them to avoid the potentially dysphoria-triggering experience of pregnancy, or cessation of HRT for collecting eggs at an older age.